 Please see the links below to the End of Waste submission form and guidance.
-The detailed End of Waste guidance explains the information and the level of detail that must be supplied, to satisfy each of the elements of Article 6 of the Waste Framework Directive and the elements of the OSS Test.
+The detailed End of Waste guidance explains the information and the level of detail that must be supplied, to satisfy each of the elements of Article 6 of the Waste Framework Directive.
 The guidance explains the requirements, to produce a complete submission.

-For further information on End of Waste submissions please contact NIEA on (028) 9056 9359
+For further information on End of Waste submissions please contact NIEA on:

-The NIEA End of Waste panel will review submissions and offer a view about whether the material satisfies the “End of Waste” test.
+The NIEA will review submissions and offer a view about whether the material satisfies the “End of Waste” test.